Results:

 If you are unhappy with your marks and believe that they were affected by extenuating circumstances, you can appeal the University’s decision using the academic appeal process within ten working days of the results release date on SOLAR.

-If you have any questions about your results, contact your Faculty Registry, you can find their details at the bottom of your SOLAR results page.
+If you have any questions about your results, contact your Faculty Registry.

 If you don’t pass your assessment at the first opportunity, you may have the opportunity to complete a repeat or a resit.